scala/scala3/docs/docs/reference/enums/adts.md

 `Option[Nothing]`.
 Generally, all covariant type parameters of the enum class are minimized in a compiler-generated extends clause whereas all contravariant type parameters are maximized.
-If `Option` was non-variant, you'd need to give the extends clause of `None` explicitly.
+If `Option` was non-variant, you would need to give the extends clause of `None` explicitly.

 As for normal enum values, the cases of an `enum` are all defined in the `enum`s companion object.
 So it's `Option.Some` and `Option.None`